LunarG/VulkanSamples/API-Samples/Tutorial/markdown/13-init_vertex_buffer.md

 is used to describe it in the `format` member for attribute 0.
 The `format` for attribute 1 is more clearly a color format, since attribute 1 is a color.

-The `offset` members are strightforward indicators of where each attribute is found in the vertex data.
+The `offset` members are straightforward indicators of where each attribute is found in the vertex data.

 ## Binding the Vertex Buffer to a Render Pass